Fort McCoy prescribed burn team manages mid-November prescribed burn at installation

 |0

-This work, Fort McCoy prescribed burn team manages mid-November prescribed burn at installation, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy prescribed burn team manages mid-November prescribed burn at installation [Image 25 of 25], by LTC James Ontiveros, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+Photo Story: Fort McCoy prescribed burn team manages mid-November prescribed burn at installation, Part II

 LEAVE A COMMENT